1jss/lightpad/README.md

 ![LightPad](https://raw.githubusercontent.com/1jss/lightpad/master/logo.png)

 LightPad is a lightweight, simple and powerful application launcher.
-It is also Wayland compatible.

 It is being developed for [Twister OS](https://raspbian-x.com/) and in collaboration with Ubuntu Budgie (and its [BudgieLightpad Applet](https://github.com/ubuntubudgie/budgie-lightpad-applet) for the system), a big thanks to [@fossfreedom](https://github.com/fossfreedom)